 Behind the bottle

 It’s arrived!
-From the famous Mercurey appellation in the Côte Chalonnaise subregion of Burgundy – the wine we have all been waiting for – the 2019 Mercurey, Ez Chênes pinot noir.
+From the famous Mercurey appellation in the Côte Chalonnaise subregion of Burgundy – the wine we have all been waiting for – the 2020 Mercurey, Ez Chênes Pinot Noir.
 From one of the best vintages in recent memory in Burgundy, this single vineyard wine comes from the small parcel 0.51ha purchased by Domaine Thomson in 2018.
 A sumputous wine in a rather savoury, fresh herb and floral style with a hint of charcuterie.
 Satisfyingly complex with more to come for those who choose to wait a few years.

 Only 437 bottles produced.

 Site: Our vineyard is located just above the hillside of Mercurey.

 History and tradition: Mercurey has 640 hectares of AOP village and 1er Cru.
 Producing very great Pinot Noir and Chardonnay, Mercurey is a flagship appellation of the Cote Chalonnaise.

 Soil: The soils of Mercurey are marly-clayey-limestone.
 With our location at the top of the slopes, we have a soil rich in silt and pebbles and with a lower proportion of clay.

 Cellaring potential : 5-7 years

 Food & wine pairing : ripened cheese, grilled or candied meat

 “Aromatic depth that increases as it opens, but this time with a light floral scent.
 It’s rather good, the aromas come by themselves on the tongue, beautifully structured with fine definition, as often in Mercurey.
 This wine surpasses a lot of Mercurey 1er crus.
 Bravo!”
 Bill Nanson – Burgundy Report